-- 3/4 cup chicken broth
+- 3/4 cup beef broth

-- 1/2 tsp thyme
+- 1/2 tsp rosemary dried

-Pat the short ribs dry, if needed, and sprinkle them all over with salt and pepper.
+- Pat the short ribs dry, if needed, and sprinkle them all over with salt and pepper.

-Finely dice the onion, celery and carrot.
+- Finely dice the onion, celery, and carrots.

-Cook the vegetables for a couple minutes then add the garlic, cook a minute more then add the wine and deglaze the pan, scraping any browning from the skillet.
+- Cook the vegetables for a couple minutes then add the garlic, cook a minute more then add the wine and deglaze the pan, scraping any browning from the skillet.

-Turn the slow cooker on low and cook for 6 – 8 hours.
+- Turn the slow cooker on low and cook for 6 – 8 hours.